 CSS, which we use for layout and design, is not fully supported by older web browsers resulting in unpredictable display.
 We recommend always updating your favorite browser to the most current and most standards compliant form to get the best out of the web.

-We decided not to use access keys after they caused confusion in our user testing.
+We decided not to use access keys.
 The users who might have benefited from access keys already used keyboard shortcuts and additional, site-specific access keys were not helpful.

 Please contact us if you have any questions or difficulties using the site, or if you have suggestions to make our websites more accessible.